brodsa/mgv-vorau/README.md

 - padding of the menu bar is not consistent in all pages when using mobile devices; solution:

+- calender items are not large enough, text is hidden; solution: make the widht larger

-- buttons in the form have different appearence on mobile devices than on notebooks; solution: unsolved
+- buttons in the form have different appearence on mobile devices than on notebooks; solution: add `-webkit-appearance: none` to the css class; according to [stack overlow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone)

 - style commit: related to css styles; solution: used in refact